 Kids who grow up without fireflies will never know what they're missing.
-The bioluminescent bugs are a magical addition to the landscape, but if we lose them, they will exist only in the summertime memories of older people.
-If you'd like to keep fireflies around in real life and not just as a memory, create a firefly habitat around your house.
+The bioluminescent bugs are a magical addition to the landscape, but if we lose them, they'll exist only in the summertime memories of older people.
+If you'd like to keep fireflies around in real life and not just as a memory, you can create a firefly habitat around your house.
 And for more information, the Xerces Society for Invertebrate Conservation offers an in-depth guide for protecting these "jewels of the night."

 Editor's note: This story has been updated since it was originally published in June 2016.